mjs2430/design/content/saratoga/related-stories.md

 level: "organism"
 ---

-This organism is actually just a combination of the grid and package molecules, and doesn't have any styles of its own.
+This organism is mostly a combination of the grid and package molecules, with a single override for package molecules inside the element.
 The organism should appear directly under the story body when stories are added to the related bucket in CUE.

 #### Example
 {{< related-stories >}}